ElektraInitiative/libelektra/doc/usecases/plugins/spec/create_specification.md

 - **Scope:** `spec`
 - **Level:** Developer Goal
 - **Actors:** Application, User
 - **Brief:**
   - Creating a specification for a mail client application which needs communication to a mail server.

 ## Scenarios

 - **Precondition:** kdb is installed.
 - **Main success scenario:**
   - Specification for mail server application is available.
-    - Specification is written user or system wide.
+  - Specification is written user or system-wide.
   - Mail client uses configuration for only one mail server.
 - **Alternative scenario:** None.
 - **Error scenario:**
   - User is informed about problem / error when kdb tool is used wrongly.
 - **Postcondition:** None.
 - **Non-functional Constraints:** None.

 ## Example

 This use case describes the main purpose of the specification language.
-It is is to write a specification for an application.
+It is about how to write a specification for an application.

 In this example we will be using a simple specification for an email client application.
 The REST application uses only one service (`mail server`).
 The configuration requirements for this REST application are:

 - mail server port
 - mail server hostname
 - mail server protocol